wcshamblin/Bracer-Algorithm/README.md

 If splitting a slot from above results in two potential breeders below, they are evaluated for compatibility, and if they are not compatable the second breeder is replaced with a placeholder.

 Scoring is currently done through the equation n^2.08 where n is the number of remaining breeders left.
 The additional .08 is added to compensate for power item prices as well as the additional miscellaneous costs.
-This is graphed relative to n^2 which represents absolute cost in terms of breeder count.
+This is graphed below relative to n^2 which represents absolute cost in terms of breeder count.

 ![Compensation scoring vs absolute](https://imgur.com/ftiIHVy.png)